Common Misconceptions About the Montessori Method

 Montessori Kids Can Do What They Want

-Another common levitra coupon misconception about the Montessori Method is that the children enrolled in this type of program can do whatever they want.
+Another common misconception about the Montessori Method is that the children enrolled in this type of program can do whatever they want.
 Some might believe that because the children are allowed to “learn at their own pace,” this can cause chaos and an environment where the children have no rules.
 This could not be further from the truth.
 It is true that the Montessori Method is based on the principle of free choice of purposeful activity, but that does not mean free choice of “whatever the child wants to do.”
 If a child is being disruptive or is not using materials or completing an activity in an appropriate way, the teacher will intervene and redirect the child to another activity or more appropriate materials.
 The teacher does not simple ignore the behavior or allow the child to pass the day not learning.
 There is always freedom in the Montessori classroom, but that freedom is within limits.
 There are still guidelines, ground rules, and work plans within the classroom to guide the children throughout the learning process.

 The Montessori Method is Out of Date